Last Updated on Friday, May 21, 2021 by Rabindra Ghemosu

 Among many other exciting Jatras (Festivals) in Kathmandu valley, Biska Jatra is celebrated with the most aplomb in the historical and cultural city Bhaktapur.
-This festival is celebrated by all the Bhaktapurians (people from Bhaktapur) with great pleasure and sharing joys with their relatives and friends.
+This festival is celebrated by all the Bhaktapurians (people from Bhaktapur).
+People celebrate it with great pleasure and sharing joys with their relatives and friends.
 Historically, it is stated that the Jatra was first initiated at the time of King Jagat Jyoti Malla since the 12th century.
-It is the longest festival which is celebrated for 8 nights and 9 days generally lies on April month.
+It is the longest festival.
+It is celebrated for 8 nights and 9 days generally lies on April month.
 Biska Jatra has another typical name called as Bisya Jatra.
 From the Newari word Bisya, “bi” represents for a giant snake and “sya” represents killed.
 Therefore Biska Jatra or Bisya: Jatra is a representation of the ceremony of killing a giant snake.
 There are many stories related to this killing of the giant snake or Bisya Jatra.

 SHORT HIGHLIGHTS OF BISKA JATRA (A VIDEO):